user538295/swiftcompress/setup.md

 **Environment Status**: ✅ Production Ready

 The development environment is fully configured.
-Version 1.0.0 is production-ready with all 328 tests passing.
-You can build and use the tool, or contribute to Phase 4 enhancements.
+See [STATUS.md](STATUS.md) for current version and test status.
+All planned features are complete and production-ready.